subsquid/docs/docs/basics/schema-file/schema-file.md

   baz: BigInt!
 }
 ```
-The generated entity with TypeORM decorators:
+The generated `Foo` entity with TypeORM decorators:
 ```ts title="src/model/generated/foo.ts"
 import {Entity as Entity_, Column as Column_, PrimaryColumn as PrimaryColumn_} from "typeorm" import * as marshal from "./marshal"